 Before obtaining regulatory approval for any of our drug candidates, we must conduct extensive preclinical studies and clinical trials to demonstrate the safety and efficacy of our drug candidates in humans.
-Although we have successfully completed preclinical studies and a Phase 1 clinical trial with healthy volunteers for FLX475, are conducting a Phase 1/2 clinical trial investigating FLX475 as a single agent and in combination with pembrolizumab in a broad range of tumors and have completed the initial Phase 1a single and multiple dose escalation cohorts of healthy volunteers of a Phase 1a/1b trial of RPT193, more clinical trials are needed and there is no guarantee that the FDA will permit us to conduct additional clinical trials for FLX475, RPT193 or any other potential drug candidates.
+Although we have successfully completed preclinical studies and a Phase 1 clinical trial with healthy volunteers for FLX475, are conducting a Phase 1/2 clinical trial investigating FLX475 as a single agent and in combination with pembrolizumab in a broad range of tumors and have completed a Phase 1a/1b trial of RPT193 in healthy volunteers and patients with atopic dermatitis, more clinical trials are needed and there is no guarantee that the FDA will permit us to conduct additional clinical trials for FLX475, RPT193 or any other potential drug candidates.
 Further, we cannot be certain of the timely completion or outcome of our clinical trials and cannot predict if the FDA or other regulatory authorities will accept our proposed clinical programs, or if the outcome of our preclinical studies or clinical trials will ultimately support the further development of FLX475, RPT193 or any other potential drug candidates.

 FLX475 and RPT193 are in clinical development, and we are subject to the risks of failure inherent in the development of drug candidates based on novel approaches, targets and mechanisms of action.
 Although FLX475 is currently in a Phase 1/2 clinical trial, there is no guarantee that FLX475 will benefit patients.
 In the ongoing Phase 1/2 clinical trial of FLX475, responses have been observed in a small number of patients.
 It is possible that no further responses will be observed in other patients or that the observed responses in patients who received FLX475 and pembrolizumab were caused solely by the pembrolizumab administered to the patient and not by FLX475, or that the responses were spontaneous and unrelated to either FLX475 or pembrolizumab.
-Additionally, although RPT193 has shown activity in several preclinical models and we have completed the initial Phase 1a single and multiple dose escalation cohorts of healthy volunteers of a Phase 1a/1b trial of RPT193, there is no guarantee that we will be able to proceed with clinical development of RPT193 or that it will benefit patients.
+Additionally, although RPT193 has shown activity in several preclinical models and the Phase 1b portion of the Phase 1a/1b trial of RPT193 showed improvement compared to placebo in a common measure of disease severity in a small number of patients with atopic dermatitis, there is no guarantee that we will be able to proceed with clinical development of RPT193 or that it will benefit patients.
 Even though we have designed and selected our drug candidates to achieve an intended biological effect and to avoid certain others, and even if we have demonstrated this effect in preclinical models, there can be no assurance that the effect will be observed or avoided, as the case may be, in clinical trials or that the drug candidate will offer any significant clinical benefit to humans.
 Results in preclinical studies do not necessarily predict the results of clinical studies.
 Additionally, even though our drug candidates with such existing drugs and therapies.
 Accordingly, you should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by clinical and preclinical stage biopharmaceutical companies such as ours.